-Upon completion of the certificate, students will be able to:
+By the end of the concentration the participants will be able to:

 - Characterize key regulatory and business issues applicable to the cannabis industry.